-Hypercalcaemia can lead to haemoconcentration by inhibition of tubular reabsorption of water, and to decreased glomerular filtration rate (GFR), both of which lead to increased plasma creatinine concentration.
+Hypercalcaemia can lead to haemoconcentration by inhibition of tubular reabsorption of water, and to decreased GFR, both of which lead to increased plasma creatinine concentration.
 A direct consequence of treatment with pamidronate disodium is improvement in GFR and decreased creatinine levels in most patients.